Symas/openldap-operator/README.md

-# openldap-operator
+# ldap-operator

-A Kubernetes operator for deploying and managing OpenLDAP directories.
+A Kubernetes operator for deploying and managing LDAP directories.

 ## Getting Started